scaleoutsystems/fedn/examples/flower-client/README.rst

 Scaling to multiple clients
 ------------------------------------------------------------------

-To scale the experiment with additional clients on the same host, simply execute the run command again from another terminal.
-If running from another host add another 'client.yaml', install fedn and execute the run command.
+To scale the experiment with additional clients on the same host, execute the run command again from another terminal.
+If running from another host, add another 'client.yaml', install fedn, and execute the run command.
 In both cases inject a client number as an environment varible which is used for distributing data (see 'flwr_task.py').

 For Unix Operating Systems: